Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 5. Rottweiler

-Rotties, as they are often referred to by their admirers, are fiercely devoted to their families and may be playful and lovely with them.
+Rotties, as their admirers often refer to them, are fiercely devoted to their families and may be playful and lovely with them.

 According to the AKC, rottweilers may seem distant to strangers.
-Actually derived from ancient mastiffs, the breed was on the verge of extinction in the late 1800s.
+Derived from ancient mastiffs, the breed was on the verge of extinction in the late 1800s.

 When fully mature, Rotties weigh on average approximately 100 pounds, making them slightly smaller than their mastiff cousins, but they can still be intimidating and can back it up with their bite.